Bhavesh-Rawat/Hospital-Management-System/README.md

 ## Features

-- **Patient and Doctor Management**: Manage patient and doctor information efficiently.
+- **Patient and Doctor Management**: Efficiently manage patient and doctor information.
 - **Appointment Scheduling**: Patients can schedule appointments with doctors.
 - **Automated Email Confirmations**: Automated emails are sent to patients upon appointment booking to improve communication.
 - **User Authentication**: Secure user login and registration.
-- **Responsive Design**: The system is designed to be responsive and user-friendly.
+- **Responsive Design**: Designed to be responsive and user-friendly.

 ## Technologies Used